mbien/JFRLog/README.md

 ## requirements
-requires Java 11 to run, Java 14+ to build/test since the tests make use of the JFR streaming API.
+Requires Java 8+ to run, but Java 14+ to build/test since the junit tests require the JFR streaming API (JEP 349).

 ## license
 This project is distributed under the MIT License, see LICENSE file.